SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="the-world-to-come" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 18.</a><br><span style="font-style:italic;font-weight:bold;">Of the World to Come</span>

-Of the World to Come We believe that the end of the world is approaching<sup style="font-weight:bold;">92</sup>; that at the last day Christ will descend from heaven<sup style="font-weight:bold;">93</sup>, and raise the dead from the grave to final retribution<sup style="font-weight:bold;">94</sup>; that a solemn separation will then take place<sup style="font-weight:bold;">95</sup>; that the wicked will be adjudged to endless punishment, and the righteous to endless joy<sup style="font-weight:bold;">96</sup>; and that this judgment will fix forever the final state of men in heaven or hell, on principles of righteousness<sup style="font-weight:bold;">97</sup>.
+Of the World to Come We believe that the end of the world is approaching;<sup style="font-weight:bold;">92</sup> that at the last day Christ will descend from heaven,<sup style="font-weight:bold;">93</sup> and raise the dead from the grave to final retribution;<sup style="font-weight:bold;">94</sup> that a solemn separation will then take place;<sup style="font-weight:bold;">95</sup> that the wicked will be adjudged to endless punishment, and the righteous to endless joy;<sup style="font-weight:bold;">96</sup> and that this judgment will fix forever the final state of men in heaven or hell, on principles of righteousness.<sup style="font-weight:bold;">97</sup>

 <ol start="92">
     <li id="92">1 Pet.
 4:7; 1 Cor.
 7:29-31; Heb.
 1:10-12; Matt.
 24:35; 1 John 2:17; Matt.
 28:20; 13:39-40; 2 Pet.
 3:3-13</li>